InsightSoftwareConsortium/ITK/Documentation/docs/scientific_ecosystem/itk_ecosystem.md

 # ITK ecosystem

-Together with the core ITK codebase, a number of other projects and frameworks are maintained allowing to leverage the power of ITK beyond its natural boundaries:
+Together with the core ITK code base, a number of other projects and frameworks are maintained allowing to leverage the power of ITK beyond its natural boundaries: